-It’s been discussed endlessly by governments, both Democrat and Republican, for the last few years, but the TikTok ban is real, and less than a year away.
+It’s been discussed endlessly by governments, both Democrat and Republican, for the last few years, but the TikTok ban is real, and just months away.

 Based on concerns of national security, and a deep-seated distrust of the Chinese government, the ban would see the app shutdown for its current 170 million US users.

-However, there is light at the end of the tunnel, as a sale to a US company, or even a change of president, could reverse the impending ban.
+However, there is light at the end of the tunnel, as a sale to a US company, or the incoming change of president, could reverse the impending ban.

 When Is TikTok Getting Banned in the US?